m1g0r/devops-challenge/README.md

 - Automated additional storage allocation

 #### Amazon Simple Storage Service (Amazon S3)
 For store WordPress static resources we can usage Amazon S3 bucket.
 Is an object storage service that offers industry-leading scalability, data availability, security, and performance.
+Using an AWS S3 bucket will allow you to transfer the load on the return of static resources from the server to the AWS S3 bucket side.
+Also, we will have an opportunity to scale our WordPress in several copies without problems with display of images on a site as all copies will have one data source.
+To integrate AWS 3S bucket to WordPress we can use [WordPress plugin](https://wordpress.org/plugins/amazon-s3-and-cloudfront/)
 ##### Benefits:
 - Industry-leading performance, scalability, availability, and durability
 - Wide range of cost-effective storage classes